 Again, a word used so often by Pinoys that it eventually bred a more positive-sounding meaning to describe comedy gold.
 Americans, of course, know the negative one, the all-too-familiar trait, when their kids keep on asking, “Are we there yet?”

 A one-syllable adverb used to connote allegation or suspicion.

 This is could be voted the funniest-sounding Filipino word as heard by foreigners who visit our lovely archipelago.

 The closest adverb the English language can offer is “allegedly.”
 Close, but no cigar.
 Only newsreporters and opinion columnists use “allegedly.”
 Daw is less snobbish.

-Yes, folks, no English word can unseat the effortless, always useful, one-syallable word that is the mighty daw.[/buffer] What do you think of these words?
+What do you think of these words?
 Did we miss anything?
 Share in the Comments Section.